-Hong Kong, 28 July 2020
+Hong Kong, 27 July 2021

 - 1. Any member entitled to attend and vote at the meeting is entitled to appoint one or more proxies to represent respectively the number of shares held by such member, to attend and to speak and vote instead of him.
 A proxy need not be a member of the Company. - 2.
 To be valid, a proxy form, together with any power of attorney or other authority (if any) under which it is signed or a notarially certified copy thereof must be completed and deposited with the Company's share registrar, Tricor Tengis Limited at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong not less than 48 hours before the time appointed for holding the meeting or any adjournment thereof. - 3.
 In the case of joint holders of a share, any one of such holders may vote at the meeting, either personally or by proxy, in respect of such share as if he were solely entitled thereto, but if more than one of such holders be present at the above meeting personally or by proxy, that one of such holders so present whose name stands first on the register of members in respect of such share shall alone be entitled to vote in respect thereof. - 4.
 All the resolutions set out in this notice will be decided by poll. - 5.
-With regard to resolution 3 in this notice, Mr. David Tak-Wai Ma ("Mr. Ma"), who was appointed subsequent to the last annual general meeting of the Company, will hold office until the meeting and, being eligible, offer himself for re-election in accordance with article 95 of the articles of association of the Company (the "Articles of Association").
+With regard to resolution 3 in this notice, Mr. Zuo Xiang ("Mr. Xiang") and Ms. Janie Fong ("Ms. Fong") will retire by rotation at the meeting in accordance with article 104 of the articles of association of the Company (the "Articles of Association").
+Ms. Fong, being eligible, will offer herself for re-election at the meeting, while Mr. Xiang has notified the Board that he has decided not to stand for re-election at the meeting and will retire as an independent non-executive director of the Company upon conclusion of the meeting.